Four of Cups

 The Four of Cups: Stillness Before the Choice

 Scent - What does solitude smell like to you?
 The cool air after rain?
-The bedroom carpet?
 A closed window mid-afternoon?

 Body - Where do you hold disengagement?
 The weight in your chest, the tension in your jaw, the stillness in your hands?
 And by the same token, where do you register reconnection when you’re not feeling overwhelmed but consciously still?

 Soundtrack - What sound mirrors emotional distance without disconnection?
 An instrumental?
-A song that holds space rather than fills it?
+A song that holds, or fills the space?

 Action - What is one grounded step you can take to check in with your emotional state?
 A silent walk?
 Turning off notifications?
-Or simply saying an intentional ‘not right now but… (insert time and mean it)’ to someone?
+Declining something?

 Nature Cue - Notice where stillness occurs peacefully: a tree unmoved in calm air, water paused between flows, a bird halting before taking off.